 My name is Philip Guo (also search for me as Phil Guo, Philip J. Guo, Philip Jia Guo, pgbovine).
 I am an assistant professor of computer science at the University of Rochester.

 I am an assistant professor of computer science at the University of Rochester.
 My research area is human-computer interaction, with a focus on user interfaces for online learning.
 I am especially interested in studying how to better train software engineers and data scientists.
-I created a free Web-based visualization tool for learning programming called Online Python Tutor (pythontutor.com), a code visualization and social learning platform that has been used by over one million people in over 165 countries to visualize over 11 million pieces of code.
+I created a free Web-based visualization tool for learning programming called Online Python Tutor (pythontutor.com), a code visualization and social learning platform that has been used by over 1.2 million people in over 165 countries to visualize over 11 million pieces of code.

 I received a Ph.D. in Computer Science from Stanford University in 2012 and S.B. and M.Eng. degrees in Electrical Engineering and Computer Science from MIT in 2006.
 My Ph.D. dissertation was one of the first to develop software tools for the unique needs of computational researchers and data scientists.
 Before becoming a professor in 2014, I developed online learning tools as a software engineer at Google, a visiting researcher at edX, and a postdoc at MIT CSAIL.

 I have been writing online since 2004.
 This website contains over 250 articles and gets over 750,000 page views per year.

 Find an article within this site using search terms: